estuary/flow/site/docs/reference/Connectors/materialization-connectors/MySQL/google-cloud-sql-mysql.md

-# Amazon RDS for MySQL
+# Google Cloud SQL for MySQL

 This connector materializes Flow collections into tables in a MySQL database.